Annie-Cho/Annie-Cho/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Node.js, TypeScript
 - ⚡ Fun fact: I love sports.
-I'm gonna try sport climbing soon🧗‍ ♀.
-Who's with me?
+I'm gonna try sport climbing soon.
+Who's with me? 🧗‍

 <!--
 **Annie-Cho/Annie-Cho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.